LMetal/Jadescript/README.md

-This project is the implementation of an Xtext editor for the multy party session types defined in "Global Types for Agent Interaction Protocols" (presented at the 2024 ICTCS conference https://ictcs2024.di.unito.it).
-In addition to implement the projection of the global types onto local types we also provide the translation of local types into Jadescript agents, reported in the documents "Relazione per la prova finale" of Leonardo Gallieri and Riccardo Nazzari available at this link:.
+This project is the implementation of translation from the Multiparty Global Types defined in "Global Types for Agent Interaction Protocols", presented at the 2024 ICTCS conference https://ictcs2024.di.unito.it, to Jadescript agents.

-The full version of the ICTCS 2024 paper is available at this link: https://drive.google.com/file/d/17BsoRcDP1gvcwYO_94my5wZ5TBP7T628/view?usp=sharing
+The formal definition of the projection from Global Types to Session Types can be found at: https://drive.google.com/file/d/17BsoRcDP1gvcwYO_94my5wZ5TBP7T628/view?usp=sharing, where we also present some examples.

+A paper defining the translation from Session Types to Jadescript agents and proving its correctness is in preparation.

-THIS IS STILL A WORK IN PROGRESS
+THIS IS A WORK IN PROGRESS

-HOW TO INSTALL THE ECLIPSE PLUGIN.
+HOW TO RUN

-1- Download the .zip archive [HERE](https://github.com/LMetal/Jadescript/releases/tag/1.1.0), or use the lastest Release of this repository

-2- Open Eclipse, go to Help -> Install New Software

-3- Click Add -> Archive, select the donloaded archive and Open

-4- Insert a name and Add

-5- "Translation" should appear, if not uncheck "Group items by category" (under Details)

-6- Select Traslation, click Next and Finish

-7- Accept the Terms, Trust the Content

-8- Eclipse will Restart, after that create a project

-9- Inside src/, create a .jglobal file, when asked to configure Xtext select Yes

-You can now write a global (or local) protocol inside the .jglobal file.

-When saved, it will create in src-gen/local the local types.

-Open these, modify something (add and remove a space) and save.
-The Jadescript structure will be created in src-gen
+1- Dowload the projects in a selected folder.

+2- Use the Eclipse IDE with the Xtext plugin installed.
+Import with "Import Projects from File System or Archive", select the folder containing all the projects, open all the projects.

+3- Go to org.xtext.example.mydsl and open META-INF, select Overview, in the Testing section select Launch an Eclipse application.

+4- Now create a *.jglobal file, write the protocol, and save.
+If the protocol passed validatin, in the src-gen folder a local directory was created.
+It contains the Local Protocols for each role part of the protocol.

+5- Modify the Local Protocol and save to generate *.jade files, containing jadescript code.
+It is now necessary to copy the snippets of code in a Jadescript project.